 The LIFE fire safety research team has its origins at Carleton University.
 Following a substantial infrastructure and development commitment at York University to establish a fire safety engineering research group, the team is now predominately based in Toronto.
-We actively collaborate with the University of Waterloo.
+We actively collaborate with the University of Waterloo and Worcester Polytechnic Institute.

 The team is led by Dr. John Gales, formerly of the University of Edinburgh in the United Kingdom in 2013.
-Dr. Gales has sat on the editorial board of Fire Technology (Springer-Nature) since 2013 and has joined the editorial board of Fire and Materials (John Wiley) as Associate Editor in 2017.
+Dr. Gales has sat on the editorial board of Fire Technology (Springer-Nature) since 2013 and his Associate Editor of Fire and Materials (John Wiley).
 He is the chair of the Fire Behaviour and Safety of Structures committee of the Canadian Society of Civil Engineers.
-Team members have been recipients of 34 major scholarships and awards.
+Team members have been recipients of 36 major scholarships and awards.

 Our research interests include resilient structural fire design, human behaviour in fire, sustainable construction materials, and re-purposing (or adaptation) of building infrastructure.
 Our team is active in various international collaborations and student exchanges related to fire safety engineering research with the University of Canterbury in New Zealand, Imperial College London in the United Kingdom, CERIB in France, and NIST in the USA.
 His primary industry collaborators are the consulting firms Arup (Human behaviour in emergencies) and Entuitive (structural engineering).

 To date the team has over 120 scientific contributions.
 Our team is active on the Fire Protection Committee of the American Society of Civil Engineers with three members, including a task group chair, this is the leading structural fire committee in the United States.